KEY ELECTION DATES

 Americans living overseas and in the military who want to vote in their home state must request their ballot every election year even if they are already registered.
 Democrats Abroad provides assistance for service members, their families, and overseas citizens who want to vote.
-Click here to get more information.

-If you have additional questions about voting in Pennsylvania, please call the Bureau of Commissions, Elections and Legislation at 717-787-5280 or 1-877-868-3772, or visit their website
+You may also call the Bureau of Commissions, Elections and Legislation at 717-787-5280 or 1-877-868-3772.